A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Methods

 where $t_{\rm init}$ is the initial time, and the second term removes the contribution to $E_{\rm cool}$ from the gas removed from the $M_{\rm cooled}$ reservoir, because this gas is no longer a part of the hot gas halo.

 Similar to the GFC1 model, the GFC2 cooling model does not include any cold gas halo.
-It still calculates the effect of the gravitational infall timescale on the gas infall rate into the halo centre through $r_{\rm ff}$, which is calculated by using equation~(\ref{eq:r_ff_def}), however, the time available for free-fall, $t_{\rm ff,avail}$, is calculated differently in the GFC2 model.
+It still calculates the effect of the gravitational infall timescale of the cooled down gas through $r_{\rm ff}$, which is calculated by using equation~(\ref{eq:r_ff_def}), however, the time available for free-fall, $t_{\rm ff,avail}$, is calculated differently in the GFC2 model.
 Specifically, a quantity with dimensions of energy similar to $E_{\rm cool}$ is cumulated, but this quantity is not allowed to exceed an upper limit $t_{\rm ff}(r_{\rm vir})\times L_{\rm cool}$, and $t_{\rm ff,avail}$ is then calculated as the ratio of this quantity to $L_{\rm cool}$.
 The upper limit ensures that $t_{\rm ff,avail}\leq t_{\rm ff}(r_{\rm vir})$.
 This procedure for calculating $t_{\rm ff,avail}$ does not seem physically well motivated, since the gravitational infall rate should not depend on the cooling luminosity.

 After calculating $r_{\rm ff}$, the GFC2 model then calculates $r_{\rm infall}$ and $r_{\rm infall,pre}$ by using equations~(\ref{eq:r_infall_def}) and (\ref{eq:r_infall_pre_def}) respectively, as in the GFC1 model.
-The mass acreted onto the central galaxy is then calculated by using equation~(\ref{eq:M_gal_acc_GFC1}), and this mass is also used to update $M_{\rm cooled}$.
+The mass accreted onto the central galaxy is then calculated by using equation~(\ref{eq:M_gal_acc_GFC1}), and this mass is also used to update $M_{\rm cooled}$.